rosjava/genjava/src/genjava/gradle/Readme.md

-This is not installed, but it gets used to generate the gradle wrapper for a project.
+This used to generate the gradle wrapper for a project.
+Simply untar it.

-It is currently the gradle wrapper supporting gradle 1.9.
+When creating the tarball, simply run the following command in any gradle projects root.

+> tar -cvzf gradle.tar.gz gradlew gradle gradlew.bat